NeelBhatt/Docs-1/aspnet/aspnetcore/security/cross-site-scripting.md

 Safe list ranges are specified as Unicode code charts, not languages.
 The [Unicode standard](http://unicode.org/) has a list of [code charts](http://www.unicode.org/charts/index.html) you can use to find the chart containing your characters.
 Each encoder, Html, JavaScript and Url, must be configured separately.

+> [!NOTE]
-Note: Customization of the safe list only affects encoders sourced via DI.
+> Customization of the safe list only affects encoders sourced via DI.
 If you directly access an encoder via `System.Text.Encodings.Web.*Encoder.Default` then the default, Basic Latin only safelist will be used.

   ## Where encoding should take place?